kuona/kuona/README.md

 # kuona-project

+This repository is no longer maintained and has been set to read-only/archived

 Kuona is the [Shona](https://en.wikipedia.org/wiki/Shona_language) word that means "To see".
 This project is about providing valuable actionable insight into software delivery.